Axial compressor

 An animated simulation of an axial compressor.
 The static blades are the stators.

-An axial compressor is a gas compressor that can continuously pressurize gases.
-It is a rotating, airfoil-based compressor in which the gas or working fluid principally flows parallel to the axis of rotation, or axially.
-This differs from other rotating compressors such as centrifugal compressor, axi-centrifugal compressors and mixed-flow compressors where the fluid flow will include a "radial component" through the compressor.
+An axial compressor is a type of gas compressor that continuously pressurizes a working fluid.
+It is a rotating, airfoil-based device in which the fluid flows primarily in one direction parallel to the axis of rotation.
+This distinguishes axial compressors from other types of rotating compressors, such as centrifugal compressors, axi-centrifugal compressors, and mixed-flow compressors, in which the fluid flowing includes a significant radial component directed outward from the axis of rotation.

-The energy level of the fluid increases as it flows through the compressor due to the action of the rotor blades which exert a torque on the fluid.
-The stationary blades slow the fluid, converting the circumferential component of flow into pressure.
-Compressors are typically driven by an electric motor or a steam or a gas turbine.
+The rotor blades exert torque on the fluid, increasing its energy as it passes through the compressor.
+The stationary blades, or stators, slow the fluid, converting the circumferential component of flowing into pressure.
+Compressors are typically driven by an electric motor, a steam turbine, or a gas turbine.

-Axial flow compressors produce a continuous flow of compressed gas, and have the benefits of high efficiency and large mass flow rate, particularly in relation to their size and cross-section.
-They do, however, require several rows of airfoils to achieve a large pressure rise, making them complex and expensive relative to other designs (e.g. centrifugal compressors).
+Axial flow compressors produce a continuous flow of compressed gas.
+They exhibit high efficiency and large mass flow rate in relation to the size of their cross-section.
+They are more intricate and expensive relative to other designs, requiring several rows of airfoils to achieve a large pressure rise.

 Axial compressors are integral to the design of large gas turbines such as jet engines, high speed ship engines, and small scale power stations.
 They are also used in industrial applications such as large volume air separation plants, blast furnace air, fluid catalytic cracking air, and propane dehydrogenation.
-Due to high performance, high reliability and flexible operation during the flight envelope, they are also used in aerospace rocket engines, as fuel pumps and in other critical high volume applications.
+Additionally, due to their performance and operability across the flight envelope (safe operational limits for an aircraft), they are widely used in aerospace applications.